ChrisH2727/Milestone-3/README.md

 7. As an user, I want the present activity of the source to be calculated and displayed so that I can confirm that it will be suitable for my work.

 8. As a user, I want to create a request for a sources of the required type from the inventory of available sources and have my request approved.
+Note, that it is assumed that accademic staff will know the characteristics of the source that they are searching for.

 9. As a user I want to delete my request prior to its approval if I change my mind regarding the type of source.